FAQ

 • Harrah’s Laughlin Caesar Casino’s flight information may be found here

-A. The Terminal Building is open to the public daily from 4:15 am to 9:30 pm.
+A. The Blue Terminal Building is open to the public daily from 4:30 am to 5:00 pm.
+Please note the new Terminal is only open during charter operations.

 Q. What can I bring on the plane?